kraenhansen/mocha-remote/README.md

 If you want to iterate your test suite or implementation, use the `--watch` flag.
 This will ask clients to run their tests as they connect but keep the server process running until it gets interrupted (pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>).

+As an alternative, run with environment variable `MOCHA_REMOTE_WATCH=true` to enable watch mode by default.

 ### Hostname, port and id

 The `--hostname` and `--port` arguments controls the TCP settings of the underlying WebSocket Server.
 The default `--hostname` of `0.0.0.0` makes the socket listen on all network interfaces and the default port is `8090`.
 Setting the port to 0 (zero) will assign the first available port, this is useful if you want to run multiple instances of the CLI / Server without having to worry about picking available ports for each.